themesberg/flowbite-svelte/README.md

 [Flowbite-Svelte](https://flowbite-svelte.com/) is an official Flowbite component library for Svelte.
 All interactivities are handled by Svelte.

+**⚠️ Flowbite-Svelte is currently in early development and APIs and packages are likely to change quite often.**

 ## Flowbite-Svelte-Starter

 You can use [Flowbite-Svelte Starter](https://github.com/shinokada/flowbite-svelte-starter) for a quick start.